Flag of Albania: Flag of the Principality of Albania (1914–1920)

+The Albanian flag used around 1914, during the short-lived Principality of Albania under Prince Wilhelm of Wied, featured a red field with a black double-headed eagle in the center.
+This design, rooted in the 1912 independence, commonly included a yellow-bordered red flag with a specific, detailed eagle—sometimes with crowns—representing the new sovereign, yet volatile, European-backed state.

 Flag of the Principality of Albania (1915)

 Flag of the Principality of Albania that was once in the possession of Italian diplomat Baron Carlo Aliotti.

 The National History Museum presently has in its archive a total of 15 flags that date as far back as 1880.
 One of these flags belongs to the period of Prince Wilhelm's reign.
 It was given to the museum as a gift by diplomat Rauf Fico who had found it abandoned in the prince's palace some years later.
 The flag is in a rather poor state making it difficult to restore and digitally reconstruct.
 A slightly different image of the flag is found in Jaho Brahaj's book "Flamuri i Kombit Shqiptar" that shows the flag in a deteriorated form, without the shielded peacock and with a gold star on top.
 A similar model can be corroborated in Artan Lame's book "Princi i Shqiptarëve" that shows a shielded purple-colored peacock and the eagle wingspan in a more compact form with the historically accurate five-pointed white star hovering at the top.
 A 2012 auction in Genoa, Italy unveiled for the first time the flag of the principality, physically intact, displayed inside a square laminated wooden frame with the descriptive title shown at the bottom in golden letters embossed onto a black coated strip.
 The flag which was found in Durrës on 20 December 1915, had been taken from there by italian diplomat Baron Carlo Aliotti aboard the Austrian destroyer SMS Lika.